GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

     --wait
 ```

-Running the pipeline from the UI should be trivial, just make sure to stick to the default parameters.
+Running the pipeline from the UI should be straight-forward, just make sure to stick to the default parameters.
 See below for the alternative CLI command to run it.

 ```shell
 URL="https://integrations.googleapis.com/v1/projects/$GOOGLE_CLOUD_PROJECT/locations/$REGION/integrations/cleanup-spanner:execute"